Best Speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best speakers you can buy in 2020.

 Unlike some rivals, there's no built-in Bluetooth.
 If you want to stream music to them wirelessly, you'll need to attach a separate module – such as a pre-amp or streamer with wireless capability – post-purchase.

 It’s rare to find a pair of active speakers at this price that leave us struggling to come up with alternative separates that can match their talents.
 You owe it to yourself to track down a pair to discover that for yourself.

 Read the full review: Acoustic Energy AE1 Active

 Part of the company’s premium R series, the R3s offer a large chunk of the pricier Reference 1’s engineering content and sonic performance at a fraction of the cost.

-That's partly down to KEF’s Uni-Q driver array.
-While it may look like a single drive unit, it's a two-way arrangement where the tweeter is set into the midrange driver, in an effort to improve dispersion and integration.
+That's partly down to KEF’s Uni-Q driver array, which sits at the heart of the speakers.
+It might look like a single drive unit, but it's actually a two-way arrangement with the tweeter set into the midrange driver, to improve dispersion and integration.

 Read the full review: KEF R3

 These are the smaller, more affordable siblings to the 606s higher up in this list.
 They're still part of the same affordable 600 Series, but, standing just 30cm tall, these are the shortest and most wallet-friendly stereo pair in the range.

 That's not to say they're lacking in quality.
 Far from it.
 They're energetic, brimming with insight and riotously entertaining – like a frontman let loose in Vegas.